Pest Control Services You Can Trust

 Keep Landscaping Away From Your Home

 Soil is a major attraction for subterranean termites.
 It allows them to build mud tubes and easily move around the property, transporting wood to and from their colonies.
 Any shrubs, bushes, or trees should be kept at least four feet away from your exterior walls, but six is even better.
-If you have soil which touches your home’s foundation, a chemical termite prevention treatment is the best method to keep termites away.
+If you have soil that touches your home’s foundation, a chemical termite prevention treatment is the best method to keep termites away.

 Dampness and water also attract termites, especially around your foundation or in your gutters.
 Make sure you repair any leaks as soon as you find them and keep your property free of excess water as much as you can.
 Have your gutters professionally cleaned, and don’t let damp leaves or mud linger in your yard.